p4ulor/Object-Detector-App/README.md

 ### 3. [Ktor (client)](https://ktor.io/docs/client-create-new-application.html)
 - An open-source framework developed by JetBrains to create HTTP servers or clients
-- I only use it's client components, in order to make HTTP calls to the Gemini API
+- I only use it's client component, in order to make HTTP calls to the Gemini API
-- I use the built-in JSON serializer
+- I use the built-in JSON serializer for sending and receiving objects

 ### 4. [Firebase](https://firebase.google.com/docs/build)
-- A cloud platform or BaaS (Backend As A Service) that provides a range of utilities for diferent enviornments (and programming languages) via SDK's (Software Development Kits)
+- A cloud platform or BaaS (Backend As A Service) that provides a range of utilities for different environments (and programming languages) via SDK's (Software Development Kits)
 - I use it to store the results of prompts from the Gemini API
 - Pricing: [Free tier](https://firebase.google.com/pricing)